EduID-Mobile/swisseduid/README.md

-Moodle authentication plugin for Swiss edu-ID
+Moodle authentication plugin for OAuth2 and OpenID Connect
 =========================================================================

 This is a [Moodle](http://moodle.org) authentication plugin aimed at mobile